cressie176/kubernaut/README.md

 The Kubernetes manifest template should use a placeholder for the containers image, but can hard code everything else.
 Use a templating language which will work nicely with both yaml and json.

 ### Jenkins Job
-Create a Jenkins job to build the docker image and publish it to the tes docker repository
+Create a Jenkins job to build the docker image and publish it to the TES docker repository

 ### Release Tool
 We need to get release data (e.g. the manifest file, image name etc) from Jenkins to the Deployment Tool.
 Write a command line node module for POSTing the following information to the Deployment tool